Kids Bluegrass Camp

 Karina Wilson (fiddle) grew up in Glorieta, New Mexico, where she was surrounded from an early age with traditional music and dance.
 In addition to professionally performing and teaching classical violin and viola, her passion for traditional music and the roles it plays in cultural context has taken her to 23 countries/territories to work with musicians from Alaska to the Ukraine and Iceland to Guinea.
 She is in high demand across the US and at home teaches and performs honky-tonk, bluegrass, old-time, classical, international folk, and regional Mexican and New Mexican traditions.

-Eric Carlson (guitar, banjo) plays and teaches banjo, fiddle, guitar, and marimba!
+Eric Carlson (banjo, guitar) plays and teaches banjo, fiddle, guitar, and marimba!
 He has 14 years of experience leading teenage stringbands, marimba ensembles, and an electronic music class at the Academy for Technology and the Classics (ATC), a public charter school in Santa Fe.
 Eric has a Masters Degree in Music Education from Boston University.
 From 2009-2011he served as President of the Southwest Pickers, presenters of the Santa Fe Bluegrass and Old-Time Music Festival.
 He has also served on the board of the Santa Fe Traditional Music Festival.
 Eric has written for Flatpick Guitar magazine, and was instrumental in the successful campaign to legalize busking, or street performance, in Santa Fe.
 He performs with his two sons, Sam and Jonah, in The Turquoise Tuners and is proud to be a part of the team at Queen Bee.

 Brian Nelson (guitar, bass) is a graduate of the Berklee College of Music in Boston where he studied a variety of instruments and musical styles.
 He has played music for more than 25 years and taught music for fifteen.
 From West African drum and dance to ukulele sing alongs to guitar lessons for all ages, Nelson brings his passion for music and life into the classroom.
 Brian is the co-founder and Artistic Director of Queen Bee Music Association.